mali-git/CSQA_Implementation/README.md

 # kg_embeddings_dialogue_system

-This repository contains an implementation for Complex Sequential Question Answering (CSQA) \[1\] task.
+This repository contains an implementation for the Complex Sequential Question Answering (CSQA) \[1\] task.

 ## References